lin-ht/lin-ht.github.io/_posts/2023-06-01-model-deployment.md

 ##### 4. OpenAI Triton
 <a href="https://openai.com/research/triton">Triton</a> is an open-source Python-like programming language which enables researchers with no CUDA experience to write highly efficient GPU code—most of the time on par with what an expert would be able to produce.

+##### 5. AITemplate
+<a href="https://facebookincubator.github.io/AITemplate/index.html">AITemplate</a>(AIT) is a Python framework that transforms deep neural networks into CUDA (NVIDIA GPU) / HIP (AMD GPU) C++ code for lightning-fast inference serving.

+#### Profiling tools:
+##### 1. NVIDIA NSight Systems
+<a href="https://developer.nvidia.com/nsight-systems">NVIDIA Nsight™ Systems</a> is a system-wide performance analysis tool designed to visualize an application’s algorithms, help you identify the largest opportunities to optimize, and tune to scale efficiently across any quantity or size of CPUs and GPUs, from large servers to our smallest system on a chip (SoC).